 Tools for Expense Tracking

-- Budgeting Apps: Mint or YNAB categorize spending and send alerts.
+- Budgeting apps: Categorize spending and set gentle alerts.

 Resisting Lifestyle Creep for Financial Discipline